Care underway for the High Line Canal’s most treasured asset – the tree canopy

 The High Line Canal Conservancy is working closely with Denver Water and the jurisdictions to:

-- Establish and monitor standards for removal and pruning that fulfill the Community Vision Plan for the High Line Canal.
+- Establish and monitor standards for tree removal and pruning that fulfill the Community Vision Plan for the High Line Canal.

 - Coordinate the accounting of each jurisdiction’s investment in the project.